APantslessMan/CottageShop/README.md

 # CottageShop CMS

-CottageShop CMS is a web application for Cottage craft and Industry. planned features are a store front, and </nr>
+CottageShop CMS is an E-Commerce application for Cottage craft and Industry. planned features are a store front, and </nr>
 an admin panel with CMS and Supply stock tracking. </br>

 Also planned is a Plugin system, with plugins for different aspects of the industry. these would include:</br>